 Radio 270 compliments slip Essex Beat Club promo card

 Mark West Mark West Born on 24th January 1948 in Southend-on-Sea, Essex, Mark started playing in bands while still at school.
 One of them, The Specters, was managed by a certain Vince Allen.
 When Vince got the job of Programme Director for a new offshore station, to be called Radio Essex, he appointed the 17 year old Mark as one of his DJs.
 Mark presented the very first show in October 1965.
 He stayed on as Radio Essex changed into Station BBMS (Britain's Better Music Station) for its last few months on the air.
 When it closed down at Christmas 1966, Vince, who had been appointed Programme Director of Radio 270, sent for Mark.
 He followed in the footsteps of other Radio Essex presenters like Guy Hamilton, David Sinclair and Roger Scott and transferred to this Yorkshire station.
 After three months he moved on again, to Radio Scotland, where he remained until the legislation closed it down in August 1967.
 His theme tune was On The Cooler Side by the Dave Davani Four.
 After a time working in the music business, Mark returned to sea in 1970 when he joined Radio Northsea International.
 They already had a DJ called West, Alan West, so Mark became known as Mark Wesley (see The Pirate Radio Hall of Fame ‘Seventies Supplement’).
 Mark has continued to use this name ever since - on Radio Luxembourg, Radio Orwell, Radio Nova International (owned by Chris Cary, alias Spangles Muldoon), Capital Gold and others.
 He ran his own video production company for many years but has now retired.
 He has put together a fascinating video about Radio Essex, utilising home movie footage he shot on the fort.
 You can find it on YouTube.
 Mark published his first novel ‘BanGk!’ in April 2015.
 This was followed by ‘Frack!’ in 2017 and Dead City Exit in 2019.
+His website is www.markwesley.net.
 (This photo was published by the Free Radio Association.
 There are more pictures of Mark in Guy Hamilton's and Roger Scott's photo albums and some more recent ones, taken at Radio Essex's fortieth anniversary boat trip, here, fiftieth anniversary reunion, here, and others, taken at the Radio Academy Celebration of Offshore Radio here and he attended the Offshore 50 reunion in August 2017.)

 click to hear audio Mark West with a Christmas trail on BBMS from shortly before that station closed down in 1966.
 Recording kindly provided by Gerry Zierler (duration 47 seconds)